007 MAGAZINE - The World's Foremost James Bond Resource!

 L'olivier pres de l'éstaque (1906) by French artist Georges Braque seen in Goldfinger (1964)

 Who but someone as wealthy and ostentatious as Auric Goldfinger would decorate their private jet with a $50,000 canvas by cubist painter Georges Braque (1882-1963).
 Production Designer Ken Adam was undoubtedly responsible for the witty inclusion of Braque's Grand intérieur à la palette painted in 1942 on Goldfinger's private plane, which Ken may well have seen firsthand in 1946 when the painting was exhibited at The Tate Gallery in London; a deft touch that was probably noticed by few but would have certainly delighted any art experts in the cinema audience.
 The painting is currently worth in the region of $2 million and has been in the Menil Collection in Houston, Texas since 1953.
 By a strange coincidence (or was it?)
-Georges Braque was friends with Ernő Goldfinger (1902-1987), a Hungarian-born architect, a designer of furniture, a champion of Marxism, and a bully who put people in fear.
+Georges Braque was friends with Ernő Goldfinger (1902-1987), a Hungarian-born architect, a designer of furniture, a champion of Marxism, art collector, and a bully who put people in fear.
 The real Goldfinger was a humourless man given to notorious rages, and he fell afoul of James Bond author Ian Fleming when a number of cottages in Hampstead were demolished to make way for Goldfinger's house; fond of the area, Fleming had been among the objectors to the pre-war demolition of the cottages.
 A discussion on the golf course with John Blackwell, the cousin of Goldfinger's wife Ursula, prompted Fleming to appropriate their family name for the villain in his next Bond novel.
 When Fleming's seventh 007 novel GOLDFINGER was published in 1959, Ernő Goldfinger consulted his lawyers with a view to suing Fleming, which prompted the author to threaten renaming the character ‘Goldprick’ (Goldmember anyone?), a name suggested to him by the critic Cyril Connolly.
 Ernő Goldfinger eventually decided not to sue and Fleming's publishers Jonathan Cape agreed to pay his costs and give him six free copies of the book; one wonders what became of them.
 Fleming had the last laugh though; he cut the 6ft 2in Ernő Goldfinger down to size - in the novel Auric Goldfinger was only 5ft tall!
 Having seen much of Goldfinger's architecture in London, it's difficult to know who the bigger villain of the two was!

 French artist Georges Braque painting L'Echo in 1960 | Hungarian-born architect Ernő Goldfinger in front of Balfron Tower